libreguru95/amaterasu-bullnix/README.md

 # Amaterasu Bullnix
 This is a fork of KeitouOS, the purpose of this distribution is to improve the operating system simulator by changing the main code.
-Sure!
-Here’s the documentation translated into English:

 ---

 # Amaterasu Bullnix - Documentation

 ## Description
-Amaterasu Bullnix is a simple command shell written in Python that allows users to interact with the file system, execute commands, and manage files.
+Amaterasu Bullnix is a simple command shell (or simulator of OS) written in Python that allows users to interact with the file system, execute commands, and manage files.
 The shell supports a permission system and provides basic commands for working with files and directories.

 ## Classes